xArm-Developer/xarm_ros/ReadMe.md

    ```bash
    $ rosdep install --from-paths . --ignore-src --rosdistro kinetic -y
    ```
-   And chane 'kinetic' to the ROS distribution you use.
+   And change 'kinetic' to the ROS distribution you use.

 ## 4.4 Build the code
    ```bash